#5

 (5) Spinning a football on your finger.

 (6)A football is kicked harder.
-It moves faster later after some time its force decreases due to friction.
+It moves faster later after

 (7)A moving bike stops when brakes are applied.